gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ##### Test cases

 tooling-commons:
-- executing a `CompositeModelRequest` with no `ProjectIdentifier` throws an `IllegalArgumentException`
+- executing a `CompositeModelRequest` with no `GradleBuildIdentifier` throws an `IllegalArgumentException`
-- a `CompositeModelRequest` can only request an `EclipseWorkspace`, requesting any other Model throws an `UnsupportedModelException`
+- a `CompositeModelRequest` can only request a `EclipseProject`s, requesting any other Model throws an `UnsupportedModelException`
-- executing a `CompositeModelRequest` for a single project returns an `OmniEclipseWorkspace` containing the corresponding `OmniEclipseGradleBuild`
+- the `OmniEclipseWorkspace` for a single project build contains exactly one `OmniEclipseProject`
-- executing a `CompositeModelRequest` for a multi-project build returns an `OmniEclipseWorkspace` containing all the `OmniEclipseGradleBuild`s contained in that project
+- the `OmniEclipseWorkspace` for a multi-project build contains all the `EclipseProject`s contained in that project
-- executing a `CompositeModelRequest` for a several multi-project build returns an `OmniEclipseWorkspace` containing the union of all the `OmniEclipseGradleBuild`s contained in those projects.
+- the `OmniEclipseWorkspace` for multiple multi-project builds contains the union of all the `OmniEclipseProject`s contained in those projects.
-- an exception is thrown if any of the `OmniGradleBuild`s cannot be obtained
+- an exception is thrown if any of the `OmniEclipseProject`s cannot be obtained

 Buildship:
 - adding two projects to the workspace -> both are part of the composite afterwards